Table of Contents

 all media currently attached to virtual machines;

 "registered" media for compatibility with VirtualBox versions older than version 4.0.
-For details about how media registration has changed with version 4.0, please refer to the section called “Where VirtualBox stores its files”.
+For details about how media registration has changed with version 4.0, please refer to Section 10.1, “Where VirtualBox stores its files”.

 The known media can be viewed and changed in the Virtual Media Manager, which you can access from the "File" menu in the VirtualBox main window: